kool-engine/kool/README.md

 ## Kotlin 1.3 Branch
 This branch uses Kotlin 1.3 with new project structure for multi-platform projects, There are still a few issues:
-- In IntelliJ, JVM main target in kool-demo project doesn't resolve kool-core packages.
-JVM test and JS main work.
-Gradle build also succeeds.
+- In IntelliJ, JVM main target in kool-demo project doesn't resolve any packages from kool-core.
+Adding an explicit dependsOn commonMain to jvmMain source set doesn't change that. jvmTest and jsMain work as expected.
+Gradle build also succeeds if kool-core packages are referenced (seems to be a kotlin-IntellIJ-plugin thing?).

-- Unit-tests in kool-core commonTest fail to resolve kotlin.test package, although dependencies are correctly set (I think...).
-Gradle build fails as well.
-Tests are commented out for now (not many tests anyway...)

-- In IntelliJ ProtoBuf.load() invocations in common code are marked as error if they aren't annotated with @ImplicitReflectionSerializer, although corresponding experimental flag is enabled in gradle.
-For JVM code everything is fine.

-- kool-demo js build doesn't collect dependencies from kool-core when copying js files into deployment directory (docs/kool-js).
+- kool-demo js build doesn't collect js-dependencies from kool-core when copying js files into deployment directory (docs/kool-js).
 I worked around that but it's a bit hacky...

-- Android target is disabled for now.
-I have no idea how to get that running in the new multi-platform environment.
+- Android target remains disabled by default.
+If Android target is enabled, jvmMain doesn't work anymore.
+Android gradle plugin seems to mess JVM related things up.

+- Project layout for Android target is a bit messy: Android build plugin expects Manifest and resources at src/main/ Apparently it's not possible to move that to androidMain.

 ## Features / Noticeable stuff:
 - Instanced rendering: [Instanced Mesh Demo](https://fabmax.github.io/kool/kool-js/?demo=instancedDemo)